Jerry Flannery

-Jeremiah Paul Flannery (born 17 October 1978) is a former Irish rugby union player and current coach.
+Jeremiah Paul Flannery (born 17 October 1978) is an Irish rugby union former player and current defence coach for South Africa.
 During his playing career, Flannery, a hooker, played for Munster and Ireland, before being forced to retire in March 2012 due to injury problems.
 He joined Munster as a coach before leaving in 2019, and, in 2020, joined English Premiership club Harlequins as their lineout coach.

 Playing career

 Early career

 Although capped at Ireland Schools level while attending St Munchin's College (Limerick), and with a fine underage pedigree, Flannery had to wait patiently for his opportunities, but made the most of those that eventually came his way.
 He began his professional career with Connacht, where he spent two seasons vying for the hooker's jersey with Marnus Uijs.

 Munster

 Flannery then moved to Munster, where he initially found his opportunities severely restricted by the consistent form of Frankie Sheahan, a regular Ireland international.
 He did, however, make his Heineken Cup debut as a replacement against Stade Français at Thomond Park in the quarter final in April 2004, which Munster won 37–32.